jmajety-dev/jmajety-dev.github.io/index.md

 # About Me
 <a id="about-me"></a>

-Innovative Software Engineer with a strong foundation in software development, data engineering, and cloud solutions.
-Skilled in building big data and machine learning applications using PySpark, Python, AWS, and Terraform.
-Known for delivering secure, scalable solutions and streamlining processes.
-A dedicated, independent developer and adaptable team player, seeking roles with challenging tasks that encourage growth and development, especially in machine learning.
+Innovative Software Engineer with a solid foundation in software development, big data, machine learning, and data science.
+Skilled in building secure and scalable big data and machine learning applications using Python, SQL, and AWS.
+A dedicated independent engineer and adaptable team player, seeking a role in a company with challenging tasks that encourage growth and development overall, and as a software engineer, data scientist, or data engineer.

 ---